Uniswap/v3-periphery/README.md

 For the lower level core contracts, see the [uniswap-v3-core](https://github.com/Uniswap/uniswap-v3-core) repository.

+## Usage
+Projects installing this as a dependency need to ensure that they have installed an aliased version of openzepellin.
+The openzeppelin dependency should resolve to `@openzeppelin3.4.2/contracts`.
+The version should be `3.4.2-solc-0.7`.

 ## Bug bounty

 This repository is subject to the Uniswap V3 bug bounty program,